 Your baby’s sex is already is established at this stage!

 Hard to believe?
 But it’s true!
+At two weeks pregnant, the sex of your baby would have been determined.
 If the sperm that has fertilized your egg is carrying a Y chromosome, it’s a boy and if it’s carrying an X chromosome, a bonnie girl is on the way!

 Is this a good time to do a pregnancy test?